Understanding the Differences between Apostille and Legalization of Public Documents

 – Legalization:

-Legalization of documents, business organization documents, civil status documents, document legalization services, notarization, state certification, U.S. Department of State authentication, embassy legalization, consulate legalization, destination country requirements, time-consuming, costly.
+Legalization of documents, business organization documents, civil status documents, document legalization services, notarization, state certification, U.S. Department of State authentication, embassy legalization, consulate legalization, and destination country requirements is time-consuming and costly.
 Legalization is a multi-step process that may include notarization, state certification, U.S. Department of State authentication, and embassy or consulate legalization, depending on the requirements of the destination country.
 It can be time-consuming and costly.

 Turnaround Time and Cost